Was the second date just ho hum, though? Was there even a second date?

 We’ve all seen way too many movies.
 These often touch a desire for an amazing connection and an amazing story when it comes to romance.
 When you’re watching a rom-com and you see the stars meet-cute, you know they are going to get together in the end.

 You know it.
 Not because you have the hotline to destiny.
-But because Meg Ryan and Billy Crystal are the two people on the cover of the DVD case.
+But because Meg Ryan and Billy Crystal are the two people on the cover of the DVD case (am I dating myself with that reference?)
 You know that Katherine Heigl is going to get whoever she wants because, well, she was in Grey’s Anatomy.

 Even before you watch the movie you know someone wrote a script and they called it a romance so even if you are not a gambling person you would be smart to guess that the two stars are going to get together by the final blackout.

-OKCupid, Coffee Meets Bagel, and Christian Singles do not come furnished with a script writer for your love life.
+OKCupid, Coffee Meets Bagel, and Tinder do not come furnished with a script writer for your love life.

 Be On the First Date, Not On Your Anniversary